surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 Navigate to settings icon and click Schedule as explained above ( Refer image 5 ) and click run.

-receipent will recieve the mail displaying the result for the repor
+Email recipient will receive the mail displaying the result for the report selected.

 ## Log
 **4.** Navigate to Log window by clicking on **Log** button to view execution status.